Social Media and Patron Content

 - Information on library programs and events

-- Current library policies, practices, and new developments in these
+- Current library policies, practices, and new developments

 - News about the library’s collections and acquisitions